Effective Immediately – All Participants Are Subject to This Policy

 Beer must be consumed using the left hand.

-Wine and Spirits must be consumed using the right hand.
+Wine, Cider & Spirits must be consumed using the right hand.

 Participants are free to hold their drinks in either hand.
 However, once the drink touches the lips, it must be in the correct hand.
 Any infringement may be called out by another participant with the declaration: "Buffalo!"